walterfreeman/ast101/syllabus.md

 <a id="health"></a>
 ---

-### Public Health

-* Wear a mask during class if required by the University.
-If it is not required, but there is still a significant number of COVID cases on campus, we still highly encourage you to do so except when you are speaking.

-* If you forget your mask, we will likely have extras for you.
-Please ask.

 #### What to do if you’re seriously sick
 If you have an illness or injury that interferes with your ability to do work in our class, talk to us!
 The Center for Disability Resources also helps students with short-term injuries and illnesses -- concussions, broken bones, etc. If you are sick or hurt, we will work with you and with CDR to do whatever we can to accommodate your condition.

-If you are too sick to come to class, or have COVID-19 or another condition that is highly contagious, we want you to focus on taking care of yourself rather than on physics classes.
+If you are too sick to come to class, or have COVID-19 or another condition that is highly contagious, we want you to focus on taking care of yourself.
+(The stars will still be there later.)
-This is in part why we allow you to "try again" when it comes to your quiz topics: if you are sick the first time a topic appears on the quiz, then you will have a second chance to demonstrate your proficiency.
+Please contact the Barnes Center for advice; they will send me a note saying that you are sick.

 If you miss a large amount of class (two weeks or more) for a reason beyond your control, you may be eligible to take an “incomplete grade” in the course.
 This is a “grade pending” status that means that you were not able to finish all your work during the semester.
 Once you finish up your work in the spring, we can go back and give you your final grade.
-If you are unable to come to class for an extended period because of COVID-19, this is likely how we will resolve the situation if you miss too much of class.

 If you think you might need to use this option, it is important to talk to us as early as possible so we can discuss arrangements.
 In general, only students who have completed a meaningful amount of classwork with a passing grade are eligible to take an incomplete.